favicon

 Next, the ultrasound technician uses a device called a transducer to send sound waves through the chest to obtain images of the inside of the heart.

-When to have a cardiac ultrasound?
+When should I have a cardiac ultrasound?

 Cardiac ultrasound can be performed in a variety of clinical settings to assess the structure and function of the heart.